Book Now

 When original floors are too far gone, engineered hardwood matches the home’s character while handling the dry air better than solid.
 A slightly contrasting floor against dark-stained original woodwork looks intentional and modern.

-Sugar House and 9th & 9th
+Sugar House and 9th and 9th

 Rose Park and Westside